Constraints on Decaying Sterile Neutrinos from Solar Antineutrinos: Introduction

 \section{Introduction}

-Astrophysical neutrino sources offer a unique laboratory to test the neutrino sector beyond the Standard Model (SM).
-Historically, the solar neutrino problem played an important role in recognizing that neutrino sector of SM may harbor additional fields and interactions.
-The resolution of the problem based on neutrino oscillations, including medium-assisted Mikheyev-Smirnov-Wolfenstein effect (MSW)~\cite{Wolfenstein:1977ue,Mikheev:1986gs}, played a pivotal role in the discovery that neutrinos have masses and mix~\cite{Fukuda:1998mi,Ahmad:2002jz}.
 Beyond neutrino mixing, the study of solar neutrinos provides important input to the standard solar Model (SSM)~\cite{Bahcall:2005va,Agostini:2020mfq} and has been used to search for several phenomena beyond the SM of particle physics.
 One example is neutrino decay, originally proposed as an alternative solution to the solar neutrino problem~\cite{Bahcall:1972my,Pakvasa:1972gz}.
 Indeed, after precision measurements of the solar neutrino oscillation parameters by KamLAND~\cite{Abe:2008aa}, strong constraints on the lifetimes of $\nu_2$ and $\nu_3$ have been obtained~\cite{Joshipura:2002fb,Beacom:2002cb} as data is consistent with no additional neutrino disappearance.

 Recently, non-minimal neutrino decay models have received interest in the literature, where exotic decays of a relatively heavy ($m_{\rm exotic} \gg m_{\rm active}$) and mostly-sterile neutrino are invoked to explain longstanding experimental anomalies at short baselines (SBL).
 One category of models concerns ``visible" sterile neutrino decay, where new sterile states are produced and decay back to visible active neutrinos.
 Originally proposed in Ref.~\cite{PalomaresRuiz:2005vf} as an explanation to the Liquid Scintillator Neutrino Detector (LSND) anomaly~\cite{Athanassopoulos:1996jb,Aguilar:2001ty}, this scenario has now been revisited~\cite{deGouvea:2019qre,Dentler:2019dhz} in light of recent data of short-baseline $\nu_\mu \to \nu_e$ and $\overline{\nu}_\mu \to \overline{\nu}_e$ appearance at MiniBooNE~\cite{AguilarArevalo:2007it,Aguilar-Arevalo:2018gpe,Aguilar-Arevalo:2020nvw}, as well as $\nu_e$ disappearance at reactors~\cite{Mention:2011rk,Dentler:2017tkw}.
 Due to the small mixing angles required in this explanation, the effects of attenuation in solar neutrino fluxes is small.
 Yet, the total number of heavy neutrinos produced is large, and if these states undergo sufficiently distinctive decays or scattering inside a detector, they can be searched for.
 In this article, we point out that if antineutrinos are produced in the decay of these heavy neutrinos, then they are strongly constrained by existing searches for neutrino-antineutrino transitions in solar neutrino experiments.